invisible-college/statebus/readme.md

 No server needed!

-Just put the following code into a .html file on your computer, and double-click it to get a working chat that's synchronized with all Statebus users:
+Just put the following code into a .html file on your computer, and double-click it to get a working chat that's synchronized with all users:

 ```coffeescript
 <script type="statebus">                          # Scripts with this tag are interpreted by statebus